spannozzo/machine-learning-prework/README.md

 ## Lessons:

-1. About python (done)
+1. About python (done).
    1.1.
-Intro to python
+Intro to python.
    1.2.
-Datatypes Tupla, Lista, Array (pandas),
+Datatypes Tupla, Lista, Array (pandas), etc.
    1.3.
 Logical operations.
    1.4.
 Functions in python.
    1.4.
 Python classes.
 2. Popular Libraries
    2.1.
 How to use numpy in AI.
    2.2.
 How to use Pandas in AI.